wryandginger/esphome_zigbee_projects/waveshare.md

 5. Go to github and download partitions_zb.csv then place in /config/esphome
 6. Prep your device in esphome.
 I usually just select ESP32-C6 and skip everything.
 7. Replace the new YAML file with the desired config from this repo and build your project.
 Note: No WiFi or OTA are available so any flashing has to be done via USB.
 Press and hold the button as you plug in the USB cable if you need to get into the bootloader.

+# panopticon-pms-bsec2.yaml and panopticon-co2-bsec2.yaml
+These files use Bosch's proprietary BSEC2 libary.
+These offer IAQ/Air Quality and Sensor accuracy sensors in addition to Temperature, Humidity, Motion, etc.
+The IAQ and Accuracy sensors have been slightly altered from the config examples offered by ESPHome by converting these to percentages.
+The display also shows shorter/more readable AQI interpretations plus sensor accuracy.
+Display is in a better layout for readability.

 Pro-Tip: You only need to keep one YAML file in ESPHome per device model/configuration that you're deploying on your network.